-The objectives set in the National Strategy for Economic Growth and Poverty Reduction have been taken into consideration in developing this curriculum.
-They aim to provide education that will give pupils knowledge, skills and positive attitude to participate actively in their development process to reduce poverty.
+The objectives set out in the National Strategy for Economic Growth and Poverty Reduction have been taken into consideration in developing this curriculum.
+The objectives are those that aim to provide education that will give pupils knowledge, skills and positive attitudes to participate actively in their development process to reduce poverty.